sandover/sandover.github.io/content/index.md

 ---
 # oblong industries :: saudi aramco

-Using Oblong's g-speak software platform, we created an immersive geology visualization and simulation application which could be controlled by glove interactions, by touchscreen, by mobile device, and by web interface.
+Using Oblong's g-speak software platform, we created an immersive geology visualization and simulation application, controllable via gesture gloves, touchscreens, mobile devices, or web interfaces.
 This video shows me demonstrating some work in progress, using a miniature version of the real, much larger system which existed in Dhahran, Saudi Arabia.
 The project ran from 2010 to 2012.

 {{< vimeo 280249075 >}}